Gerontological Nursing Competencies

 • Overview

-The Gerontological Nursing Competencies (GNCs) is an evidence-based mentorship programme for registered nurses working with older people.
-The programme is delivered interactive workshop (virtual) activities complemented with online learning activities.
+The Gerontological Nursing Competencies (GNCs) is an evidence-based mentorship program for registered nurses working with older people.
+The program is delivered interactive workshop (virtual) activities complemented with online learning activities.

 There are two courses offered in a sequential pathway: